How to make a rocking card

 Short on patterned paper?
 Take a look at our ever-growing collection of free patterned papers, there are lots to choose from and there are lots of different themes.
-We love these stylish succulent papers!
+We love these stylish cactus papers!
 For more general card making, let us show you how to make cards.

 Make this Thanks rocking card